metal3d/bashsimplecurses/docs/HowItWorks.md

 # Introduction #

-Bash provides some command to make that kind of operations:
+Bash provides these features to make various operations:

-* tput command
+* `tput` command
-* STD redirection
+* STD* redirection
-* escaped colors
+* color escape codes

-Bash simple curses makes use of this commands to draw windows, change color, and so on.
+Bash Simple Curses makes use of these commands to draw windows, change color, and so on.

 ## Lines ##

-Lines and corners are display as "chars".
+Lines and corners display as "chars".
 You can try this:

 ```bash
 echo -e "\033(0 l q k x m j \033(B"